7 Things You Should Know About Letting Go and Moving Forward

 What began as hopeful now feels hopeless.

-No matter how we try to reason out our situation, it doesn’t make sense.
+No matter how we try to reason out our situation, it makes little sense.

 Our gut is tangled in a constant knot.